I can provide sound, lighting, Audio/Visual and entertainment for any University event such as:

 Yes, I can also put you in touch with some contacts to help decorate the venue in your chosen theme.

 What Equipment do you use?

-I use exclusively Nexo* & d&b audiotechnik** speaker systems.
+I use exclusively d&b audiotechnik* speaker systems.
 These are literally the best PA speakers money can buy and are industry standard for Nightclubs, Festivals, Audio/Visual companies and more.
-They are powered by Powersoft, Lab.Gruppen, Crown and d&b audiotechnik amplifiers which again are recognised as being among the best in amplification when it comes to quality.
+They are powered only by d&b audiotechnik amplifiers which again are recognised as being among the best in amplification when it comes to quality.
 Only a handful of other DJs in Scotland own and use speakers of this calibre.